robertlarkins/preferred-development-practices/C#/Projects/ApiClientProject.md

 To incorporate authentication into the NSwag Client code, the HttpClient passed in via the constructor needs to facilitate the authentication, this isn't through NSwag: https://github.com/RicoSuter/NSwag/issues/1312

+The NSwag client code should be stored in the repo, rather than being created at deployment time.
+This means that the client code used in the deployment can be seen and debugged without trying to extract what might be used within the live environment.

+NSwag is setup to build the client code using NSwag.MSBuild, which is called from the csproj file at compile time.
+See https://github.com/RicoSuter/NSwag/wiki/NSwag.MSBuild .

+There is a MSBuild condition on the NSwag .csproj target so that the NSwag client code is only built if a custom MSBuild property `GenerateNSwagClientCode` is used.
+This was added to stop DevOps trying to build a new Client, which might result in different Client code being used in the containers than what is in the repository.
+The addition of this property is based on https://blog.sanderaernouts.com/autogenerate-csharp-api-client-with-nswag .

+In a DevOps pipeline, a custom MSBuild property can be added by adding '-p:GenerateNSwagClientCode=False' to the arguments section in the dotnet core build task.
+While the `GenerateNSwagClientCode` property is being provided for every project, if a project does not use it, it will be ignored.
+The `dotnet test` task also needs this property specified as `test` seems to rebuild all projects.

 # Integration Testing

 To create an integration test project for the ApiClientProject start by selecting the *xUnit Test Project (.Net Core)* project template.